This Girl Can: This Girl Can: Phenomenal Woman

 This Girl Can: Phenomenal Woman is the second wave of ads created by the Sport England, building on the theme of the previous This Girl Can campaign.
-The first TV ad was released on the 24th of February 2017, with out-of-home and digital activity starting earlier, in January 2017.
+The first TV ad was released on 24 February 2017, with out-of-home and digital activity starting earlier, in January 2017.
 The ads are set to a soundtrack blended with the 1978 poem, Phenomenal Woman, by Maya Angelou.